EEricHwang/EEricHwang.github.io/_pages/research.md

 <hr>

 <hr>
 Finally, this reachability-based risk assessment method would allow us to enhance to safety and security of MAS in a proactive manner.
 The next question of this topic would be: 1) How can we integrate this security metric into the design of safety controller?, 2) What strategies can be employed to implement this metric in real-world systems with hardware components?, and 3) How can we effectively reduce the size of the over-approximated reachable sets?
-For more technical details of this research, please refer to our work
+For more technical details of this research, please refer to our work: [An LMI-Based Risk Assessment of Leader–Follower Multi-Agent System Under Stealthy Cyberattacks](https://ieeexplore.ieee.org/abstract/document/10153779).

 </div>